Code-Institute-Submissions/CI-milestone-one-OFAC_website/README.md

 * The ability to record users answers to the cookie disclaimer needs to be added.
 Currently the warning can be closed with the 'x' in the corner only.
 * The contact form needs to be hooked up on the backend.

 # Technologies Used
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 ## HTML5 - https://www.w3.org/TR/html52/
-HTML5 was used for the general structuring and positioning on the website
+HTML5 was used for the general structuring and positioning on the website.

 ## CSS3 - https://www.w3.org/Style/CSS/Overview.en.html
-CSS3 was used to style the website
+CSS3 was used to style the website.

 ## Bootstrap - https://www.bootstrapcdn.com/
-Bootstrap v4.3.1 was used for mobile-first design and responsiveness, styling, grid layouts and navigation
+Bootstrap v4.3.1 was used for mobile-first design and responsiveness, styling, grid layouts and navigation.

 ## JQuery - https://jquery.com/
 JQuery was used to deploy javascript functionality with bootstrap.